The Creation of Woman

 The Elegant Symmetry of Eve

-When the triangular numbers for the salvation of the church and Israel are grouped together, a beautifully elegant symmetry appears.
-(Remember that ‘153’ is the 17th triangular number and ‘190’ is the 19th triangular number and ‘276’ is the 23rd triangular number).
-Also, it is significant that ‘17’, ‘19’ and ‘23’ are all ‘prime’ numbers – numbers which are foundational and cannot be divided further (except by one and themselves).
+Now we are in the position to observe a beautifully elegant symmetry.
+When the triangular numbers for the salvation of the church and Israel are grouped together, this symmetry appears.
+Remember that ‘153’ is the 17th triangular number and ‘190’ is the 19th triangular number and ‘276’ is the 23rd triangular number.
+Also, it is significant that ‘17’, ‘19’ and ‘23’ are consecutive ‘prime’ numbers – numbers which are foundational and cannot be divided further (except by one and themselves).
 In fact, they are the 7th, 8th and 9th prime numbers.
 The following diagram illustrates this symmetry:

 As can be seen in the diagram above, the prime numbers have a simple symmetry around the eighth prime number (‘19’).
 This asserts the theme of ‘resurrection’ as central because the number ‘eight’ in the Bible is the number of ‘resurrection’ (because there are eight personal resurrections detailed in all scripture – excluding Messiah’s resurrection).

-Note also that the majority of believers represented in this diagram will be in the first resurrection and Eve is central as a typologically representative of all the spiritually living.
+Note also that the majority of believers represented in this diagram will be in the first resurrection and Eve is central as the typologically representative of all the ‘spiritually living’.

 What is remarkable is how the Bible has drawn together all believers who are spiritually living or ‘born again’ (including Old Testament Saints) into such a symmetrical pattern.